The-Kirby-Institute/Simple_HIV_model/README.md

 # Disclaimer
 The model has been made publicly available for transparency and replication purposes and in the hope it will be useful.
-We take no responsibility for results generated with the model and their interpretation but are happy to assist with its use and application."
+We take no responsibility for results generated with the model and their interpretation but are happy to assist with its use and application.